macmanes-lab/protocols/RNATagSeq_polyA_first.md

    | T4 RNA Ligase 1 (30,000 U/mL)	| 1.8 uL	| 18 uL
    | Total	| 14.1 uL	| 141 uL|

-***NOTE LK and AL add the T4 RNA Ligase 1 buffer to the MM (not as a separate step, so this protocol has been modified so that it is added as part of the MM, not added afterwards.
-HOWEVER, the enzyme cannot be added to the MM until right before it is added to the RNA.
-So make up the MM without the enzyme with all the other reagents at room temperature, and then wait till the last possible minute to add the enzyme to the master mix, right before you use the MM.
+ - make up the MM without the enzyme with all the other reagents at room temperature, and then wait till the last possible minute to add the enzyme to the master mix, right before you use the MM.

   - Mix really well by extensive vortexing tube since the solution is very viscous, then spin down briefly in microfuge
   - Add 14.1 uL of ligation master mix to each tube/well containing 6 uL denatured RNA + adaptor (for a 20.1 uL total reaction volumne).